Lone Star Oboe Camp

 June 24-28, 2019

-Lone Star Oboe Camp is held at Argyle Middle School in Argyle, TX, and is for oboe players entering 7th-9th grades.
+Lone Star Oboe Camp is held at First Baptist Church in Argyle, TX, and is for oboe players entering 7th-9th grades.
 Tuition is $150 and includes access to the camp the the camp T-shirt.
 Click HERE for more details.

 Dr. Laura Shouha has been an active performer and pedagogue in the Dallas/Ft.
 Worth metroplex for over 20 years.
 As an experienced teacher she currently maintains a busy studio of middle and high school students from all over the DFW metroplex including, but not limited to Lewisville and Northwest ISD’s.
 She has worked with many of the finest band directors and band programs in the state of Texas.
 Prior to her current studio, Dr. Shouha taught at Texas A&M-Commerce, Southeastern Oklahoma State University and the University of North Texas (UNT).